 Any NAEP framework must be guided by NAEP purposes as well as the policies and procedures of the Governing Board, which oversees NAEP.
-For the NAEP Science Assessment, the main purpose of the framework is to establish what students should know and be able to do in science for the 2009 and future assessments.
+For the NAEP Science Assessment, the main purpose of the framework is to establish what students should know and be able to do in science.
 Meeting this purpose requires a framework built around what communities involved in science and science education consider as a rigorous body of science knowledge and skills that are most important for NAEP to assess.